Libya attack may have been planned and organized, U.S. officials say

 The Eurasia Group, a strategic consulting firm, said that it also believed that "the attack on the consulate was an orchestrated response by an organized Salafist (ultra-orthodox Muslim) group."

 (Additional reporting by William MacLean in London and Tabassum Zakaria and Phil Stewart in Washington.
-Editing by Warren Strobel and David Storey)
+Editing by Warren Strobel and Stacey Joyce)